 - Our students do not just ‘survive’ these formative years – they thrive during this time of self-discovery.
 Many continue on to college or enter a technical field.
 We encourage our students to be self-determined and passionate in their learning.

 Graduation Planning and Preparation

-- Transition skills – including college and career readiness, health and wellness, independent living, and community engagement – are taught through hands-on experiences and individualized instruction.
+- Transition skills – including college and career readiness, health and wellness, independent living, and community engagement – are taught through hands-on experiences.
 Students spend time working with professionals, learning trades, completing certifications, and earning a stipend.

 - All individual transition goals are based on a comprehensive assessment.
 Goals are monitored on a weekly basis by the students and are updated as needed based on a data-review process with the student’s support team.

-Young adults ages 18-21 with limited academic and vocational opportunities may qualify for support after meeting graduation requirements.
-Our program focuses on developing independent living skills and exploring job interests and possibilities.
+Young adults ages 18-22 with limited academic and vocational opportunities may qualify for support after meeting graduation requirements.
+Our young adult program focuses on strengthening independent living skills and exploring job interests and possibilities for community involvement.